ibugithub/Repliq-test/README.md

 ## Features

-- Create, retrieve, update, and delete operations for companies, employees, devices, and transactions.
+- Create,retrieve, update, and delete operations for companies, employees, devices, and transactions.
 - Automated API documentation using Swagger UI and Redoc.
 - Custom API endpoints for various actions.